-By adopting smallholders can without increasing
+By adopting Sustainable practices smallholders can get certified and increase yields without increasing deforestation risk

 The collaboration started in June 2018 with benchmarking to compare the project aims with the ongoing sustainability-related projects and initiatives in the region.
 The exercise has helped the project identify focus areas that are crucial in terms of achieving transformative impact.
 These include protecting forests, peat and biodiversity, and supporting sustainability performance of smallholder farmers of the previously-mentioned commodities.